InformaticsMatters/fragmentor/README.md

 Example: navigate to the ansible directory

-    $ ansible-playbook site-backup-copy.yaml \
+    $ ansible-playbook site-backup-copy.yaml -e @parameters
-        -e deployment=production

 ## Tuning Parameters
 The file all.yaml contains the following parameters used to control the different steps of the process.

 >   Hardware sizing - used to calculate size of chunks in standardization/fragmentation.
     A map of variables based on deployment and should reflect the approximate CPUs available on the machine/cluster and how many postgres parallel jobs that can be safely run.
 The second parameter is currently only used in building the index in the site-extract play.